-Check out this recipe of an handmade natural olive oil soap colored with french green clay and scented with lemongrass and litsea cubeba essential oils.
+Try this french green clay soap recipe of an handmade natural olive oil soap colored with green clay and scented with lemongrass and litsea cubeba essential oils.
 Green clay, used to cleanse oily skin, combined with the softness of olive oil, will create a natural handmade soap ideal for purifying and cleaning any type of skin, especially oily skin.
 With delicious citrusy scent!

 French Green Clay: Cleansing and Purifying